tnakagami/java-servlet-sample-app/README.md

 ```

 ### Step4: Setup the project to use maven
-In the host environment, enter the commands in your terminal to change directory and create directories.
+In the host environment, to change directory and create directories, enter the following commands in your terminal.

 ```bash
 cd maven/project/sample-app